epsi-rns/epsi-rns.github.io/_posts/desktop/2020/2020-10-11-slides-desktop-customization.markdown

 This way, anyone can make pretty presentation easier.
 Of course you still have to learn Inkscape, to suit the illustration for your own use.

+#### Template

+> What is this candyclone rubbish?

+Candyclone is an Impress template that I have made for LibreOffice contest.

+* [LibreOffice Impress Template Contest by the Indonesian Community][template-contest]

 #### Disagreement